AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch2.md

 epidermal growth factor receptor 2 (HER2) is a protein involved in normal cell growth.
 It is found on the surface of all cells.
 When amounts are high, it causes cells to grow and divide.
 Some breast cancers have too many HER2 genes or receptors.
 Too many HER2s is called HER2-positive (HER2+).
-You might hear it called HER2 overexpression or ampli¿cation.
+You might hear it called HER2 overexpression or amplification.
 There are 2 tests for HER2: Immunohistochemistry (IHC) measures receptors.
 If the IHC score is 3+, the cancer is HER2+.
 If the score is 0 or 1, it is considered HER2-negative (HER2-).
 If the score is 2+, further testing is needed.
 In situ hybridization (ISH) counts the number of copies of the HER2 gene.
 This test is done mainly when the IHC score is unclear.

 Immunohistochemistry: Immunohistochemistry (IHC) is a special staining process that involves adding a chemical marker to cancer or immune cells.
 The cells are then studied using a microscope.
-IHC can ¿nd estrogen, progesterone, and HER2 receptors in breast cancer cells.
+IHC can estrogen, progesterone, and HER2 receptors in breast cancer cells.
 A pathologist will measure how many cells have estrogen and/or progesterone receptors and the number of receptors inside each cell.